 A prolific and well documented writer and historian on consciousness, the occult, philosophy, the esoteric, phenomenology, magic, spirituality… With the coolest past (and present).
 Gary Lachman is also one of the founding members of Blondie and its base guitarist.
 He has recently published Beyond the Robot, The life and work of Colin Wilson.
 A must!

-A great amount of information about Colin Wilson’s work and the themes he wrote about.
+A reference for Colin Wilson’s work and the themes he wrote about managed by Philip Coulthard.

 Interviews, articles, news and a very complete information about Colin Wilson’s work.